SequentSoft/ThreadFlow/docs/guide/master/introduction/configuration.md

 ## Session

-The `session` option specifies the session driver that should be used for the channel.
+The `session` option specifies the session store that should be used for the channel.
-Available drivers: `array`, `cache` and `eloquent`.
+Available session stores: `database`, `cache`, `array` or any custom configured session store.

 ::: info INFO
 More information about sessions you can find [Sessions Page](/guide/master/advanced/sessions).